SubbalakshmiC/CCNA-1/CCNA_Sam.md

 * Modes within the CLI (Command Line Interface):
 	* `switch >` - User EXEC Mode
-		* A limited, read-only examination mode
+		* A limited, read-only examination mode.
 	* `switch #` - Priveleged EXEC Mode
-		* Allowing access to all system commands, though still read-only
+		* Allowing access to all system commands, though still read-only.
-		* Accessed by typing `enable` from within User Mode
+		* Accessed by typing `enable` from within User Mode.
-		* Here the user can entirely examine the system, reload the system
+		* Here the user can entirely examine the system, reload the system.
-		* Offers access to the global configuration mode
+		* Offers access to the global configuration mode.
 	* `switch (config)#` - Global Configuration Mode
+		*  Here there are different types of config mode dependant on the function desired:
+		*  These are `Interface`, `VLAN`, `Router`, `(N)ACL` etc.
+		*  These modes are accessed via typing their names from within Global EXEC Mode.

 	> `switch` is a placeholder hostname used here

 * Useful key combinations:
 	* `Ctrl-A` - Moves the cursor to the beginning of the command line